-Motility is used as an indicator of holobiont fitness in foraminifera (Schmidt et al. 2011).
-The experimental design in this study allowed motility to be recorded for A. lobifera as follows: before each water change, the position of each A. lobifera specimen was classified, as either a) on the wall (vertical) or b) on the bottom on the bottom of the culture iar (horizontal).
-If foraminifera we at the bottom of the culture jar, they were regarded as being not active.
-However, slight movement at the bottom of the jar could not be ruled out as well.
+Motility is used as an indicator of holobiont fitness in foraminifera (Schmidt et al. 2011), as foraminifera move with their pseudopods.
+The experimental design in this study allowed motility to be recording the following: it was recorded before each water change, by documenting the position of each A. lobifera specimen on the wall (vertical) or on the bottom of the culture jar (horizontal).
+If foraminifera are at the bottom of the culturing jar, they were regarded not as active, than those on the vertical walls.
+However, slight movement at the bottom of the jar cannot be ruled out as well.
 The movement in the vertical position is characteristic for this species.
 The data were used to calculate the percentage motility per jar and per treatment.
 Cultures were examined daily on weekdays in both experiments.
 Motility of S. orbiculus in the same experiments was not measured, as this species was not as motile overall, and did not climb the walls of the culturing jars regularly.